mstocco/mariostoc.co/content/traininglog/20220130-ironman2022-30weeksout.md

 ### NOTES
 Total Time: **75 Minutes** &nbsp; Distance: **12 km**

 Not the best sleep and my lumber is tight this morning.
-Actually I am feeling a bit smoked from the ride and swim[yesterday](ironman2022-31weeksout?sat).
+Actually I am feeling a bit smoked from the ride and swim [yesterday](ironman2022-31weeksout?sat).

 Heavy rain when I headed out the door.
 I had intended to complete 4 laps of _Swan Lake_ to check off the box for _"dirt/trail"_.
 Portions of the trail were very sloppy/slick because of wet decomposing leaves.
 Today was easy effort and even easier on those slippery sections.